 We serve as the investment adviser for Artisan Funds, a family of mutual funds registered with the SEC under the Investment Company Act of 1940, and investment manager of Artisan Global Funds, a family of Ireland-based UCITS.
 Artisan Funds and Artisan Global Funds are corporate entities the business and affairs of which are managed by their respective boards of directors.
 The shareholders of the funds retain voting rights, including the right to elect and reelect members of their respective boards of directors.
 Each series of Artisan Funds is a VOE and is separately evaluated for consolidation under the VOE model.
 The shareholders of Artisan Global Funds lack simple majority liquidation rights, and as a result, Artisan Global Funds is evaluated for consolidation under the VIE model.
-Artisan sponsored privately offered funds are also evaluated for consolidation under the VIE model because third-party equity holders of the funds lack the ability to remove Artisan as the general partner, or otherwise divest Artisan of its control of the funds.
+Artisan Private Funds are also evaluated for consolidation under the VIE model because third-party equity holders of the funds lack the ability to remove Artisan as the general partner, or otherwise divest Artisan of its control of the funds.

-Seed Investments - We generally make seed investments in sponsored investment portfolio's at the portfolio's formation.
-If the seed investment results in a controlling financial interest, we will consolidate the investment, and the underlying individual securities will be accounted for as trading securities.
+Seed Investments - We generally make seed investments in sponsored investment portfolios at the portfolio's formation.
+If the seed investment results in a controlling financial interest, we will consolidate the investment, and the underlying individual securities will be accounted for based on their classification at the underlying fund.
 If the seed investment results in significant influence, but not control, the investment will be accounted for as an equity method investment.
 Significant influence is generally considered to exist with equity ownership levels between 20% and 50%, although other factors are considered.
-Seed investments in which we do not have a controlling financial interest or significant influence are classified as available-for-sale investments.
+Seed investments in which we do not have a controlling financial interest or significant influence are accounted for as investment securities.
 These investments are measured at fair value in the Consolidated Statement of Financial Condition.
-Unrealized gains and losses for available-for-sale securities are excluded from earnings and reported in other comprehensive income until realized.
-Realized gains are recognized in non-operating income (loss).
-As of December 31, 2017, all of our unconsolidated seed investments were accounted for as available-for-sale securities.
-Effective January 1, 2018, unrealized gains (losses) on all of our seed investments will be recognized through net income.
+Realized and unrealized gains (losses) on investment securities are recorded in net investment income in the Consolidated Statements of Operations.
+Dividend income from these investments is recognized when earned and is included in net investment income in the Consolidated Statements of Operations.